errbotio/errbot/README.rst

 Community and support
 ---------------------

-If you have a question or want to share your latest plugin creation: feel free to join the chat on `gitter <https://gitter.im/errbotio/errbot>`_.
+If you have a question or want to share your latest plugin creation: feel free to join the chat on `gitter team chat <https://gitter.im/errbotio/errbot>`_.
 Errbot has also a `google plus community <https://plus.google.com/b/101905029512356212669/communities/117050256560830486288>`_.
 You can ping us on Twitter with the hashtag ``#errbot``.
 But if you have a bug to report or wish to request a feature, please log them `here <https://github.com/errbotio/errbot/issues>`_.

 Contributions